 Conceived in 2012 as an independent research project studying the design of cellulose acetate eyewear and its traditional manufacturing techniques, AARN PLASTICS is the eyewear design and production division of the design and engineering practice of Aaron Panone/aarn.
 Frames are handmade from the highest quality NOS Italian cellulose acetate, built around precision German hardware, and come stock fitted with Zeiss CR-39 lenses.
 Materials are processed using a combination of traditional and contemporary manufacturing processes and mechanical finishing techniques.
-All design and production occurs in a small workshop in New York, USA.
+All design and production occurs in a small workshop in Massachusetts, USA.

 Availability: Designs are available exclusively through AARN PLASTICS.
 Frames are produced in series of one, three, five, or ten.
 The process is inherently non-scalable due to aspects of production and finite/limited material supplies.
 Please join the mailing list for updates concerning product availability and releases.

 Custom designed and fit frames are available by invitation only.

 Pricing: Frames are priced on material/acetate stock awesomeness and availability, frame complexity, lens style and type, and size of production run.
 Some acetate stock on-hand is very rare and some is nearly forty years old.
 Once it is gone, it is gone.
 General notes on pricing: Almost all of the processes involved in manufacturing these frames are done by hand.
 All of the steps (with the exception of blank lens, hardware, and raw material manufacturing) are done under one roof by one person, in the USA.
 Temples are amazingly complex to manufacture.
 It took three years to develop the manufacturing process and source and design the proper hardware and fixtures to make these frames.
 There is much sweat and love in each pair.